Data providers used for Analysis Services connections

 For more information about getting version and build information, see How to determine the version and edition of SQL Server and its components.

-Office 2007 installs client libraries from SQL Server 2005.
-Office 2010 installs client libraries from SQL Server 2008.
-Office 2013 installs client libraries from SQL Server 2012.
-If you are using multiple versions of Office or SQL Server, and connections or feature availability are not what you expect, you might need to install newer versions of the client libraries.
-You can run multiple major versions of each client library side by side on the same computer.
+Office 2007 installs data providers from SQL Server 2005.
+Office 2010 installs data providers from SQL Server 2008.
+Office 2013 installs data providers from SQL Server 2012.
+If you are using multiple versions of Office or SQL Server, and connections or feature availability are not what you expect, you might need to install a newer version of the data providers.
+You can run multiple major versions of each data provider side by side on the same computer.

 Find the file version of the OLEDB provider